PeakSat/yamcs-instance/README.md

 ## Data-Links

 In yamcs.myproject.yaml file (located in yamcs-instance/src/main/yamcs/etc), four Data-Links are implemented sending and receiving data in different ports.
+Every time a packet gets sent or received, the count of the respective data-link is increased.

 * Telemetry Data-Links
     * "CAN-bus", receiving data through port 10017